pseur/PEARL-MOO/README.md

 # Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-# Examples of works using MO-NEORL
+# Examples of works using PEARL
 Contact us if you want to get added!
 ```
 @article{seurin2024physics,